 Especially in middle school, reading comprehension exercises are a common concern for students and parents alike.
 Often, the problems that students have with reading comprehension can be traced back to their skills in finding context clues.
-Understanding how to find and utilize context clues in passages is vital for students to gain a deeper understanding of the main idea and answer questions correctly!
+Understanding how to find and utilize context clues in passages is vital in order for students to gain a deeper understanding of the main idea and be able answer questions correctly!
 We’ve compiled some helpful tips for context clue practice that are sure to help your children.
 Many students practice these skills all the time without realizing.
 These tips and practice exercises are especially helpful for middle school, but we are confident that grade-school ages and high schoolers can benefit from these as well!

 First, read A Grade Ahead’s recommended strategies for using context clues to figure out the meanings of unknown words.
 Then, keep reading for a list of context clue practice resources!

 Context Clue Practice: A Guide to Educated Guessing

 Before tackling the meaning of an unknown word, first determine if the word is a noun, verb, adjective, etc. Knowing whether a word is a thing, action, or description makes a big difference in being able to understand the word.
 With the part of speech and the context of the rest of the sentence, readers will be able to visualize the word’s meaning in their heads.

 For example, imagine a student is given the following sentence: “The jubilant elf pranced happily around the toy shop on Christmas Eve.”